davidgiga1993/mixing-station-docs/docs/xair/bus-password.md

 The password is stored in the last snapshot (50th position).
 The scope buttons are used to store the information about which bus is protected.

 ## How to reset the password?
-Delete the 50th snapshot using any official XAIR-Edit app.
+Save and then delete the 50th snapshot using any official XAIR-Edit app.